In conjunction with:

 What: A peaceful gathering to demonstrate the political strength of Michigan's legal gun owners and Second Amendment advocates

-Michigan's Second Amendment March will be held on Tuesday, April 29th at Michigan's Capitol.
-The march will begin at 9:45 a.m. with a sidewalk procession from the corner of Michigan and Cedar to the Capitol.
-Speakers and entertainment are TBD.
-The Michigan Legislature is in session that day.
+Michigan's Second Amendment March will be held on Wednesday, April 29th at Michigan's Capitol.
+The event will begin at 10:00 a.m. on the Capitol lawn.
+Unlike previous years, the actual march part of the event will be around the Capitol Building and it will be midway through the event.
+Legislature is in session that day.
 We'll be showing them the political strength of Michigan's legal gun owners.
 The march is being organized by Skip Coryell's Second Amendment March and jointly promoted and funded by the Michigan Coalition for Responsible Gun Owners, Michigan Open Carry, and Michigan Gun Owners.
+Please visit our Facebook event page for the most updated information.